neuro4ml/neuro4ml.github.io/Week_1/1-Neuron_Structure.md

 Like other cells, neurons have:

-* A fatty membrane which separates their inner contents from their surroundings
+* A fatty membrane which separates their inner contents from their surroundings.
-* Then inside, they are filled with a fluid known as cytoplasm
+* Then inside, they are filled with a fluid known as cytoplasm.
 * In their cytoplasam, you'll find things which are found in other cells, like a nucleus containing genetic material, which sits in their main cell body or soma.

 But, unlike many other cells, neurons act as information processing units: